BrainInBlack/TwitchStreaker/README.md

 3. Extract the downloaded archive and overwrite existing files.
 4. Reapply your customization's.
 5. Reload the script and overlay.
+   - Click the `Reload Script` button on the Chatbot.
+   - De-select and then re-select the script, to update the UI.
+   - Click the `Save Settings` and then the `Reset Session` button, to makes sure that the most recent changes are applied.
+   - Reload the Overlay within your Streaming software.

 ## Updating from 1.x to 2.x